amberwhizin/amberwhizin.github.io/README.md

 # Approach

 First I started mapping out the entire project on google docs.
 Deciding which day I was going to work on what.
 Giving myself enough time at teh end to test and polish the app before deployment.
 Factoring in win/lose logic was going to take the longest.
+Finally, applying the rest of the CSS3.

+# Unsolved

+The coin needs to appear when the appropriate slot is clicked on.

+# Challenges

+The virtical and horizontal wins took me some time to figure out how to do it properly.

+# Stretch Goals/Notes

+- Add AI
+- 3d effects
+- login/sign up page